 Too tired to cook?
 Too busy?
 Just don’t feel like it?
 I get it.
 Most of us need a break from cooking every once in a while.
-But if once in a while has turned into several nights a week, and you’re stopping at McDonald’s, ordering a pizza, or picking up Vietnamese instead, it’s going to start taking a toll on your health, if it hasn’t already.
+But if once in a while has turned into several nights a week, and you’re stopping at McDonald’s, ordering a pizza, or picking up Vietnamese instead, it’s going to start taking a toll on your heart-health, if it hasn’t already.

 If you’re seriously not up for cooking.
 At all.